flamesphp/flames/README.md

 * P2P/TOR protocol support.
 * Database Admin supporting all types of database (include from cache) like PhpMyAdmin.

+# What we learned?
+* PHP can be a "cross-side" language: We learned that it's possible to run PHP 8.3 natively on the frontend (client-side) using WebAssembly, eliminating the need to write JavaScript to create dynamic and interactive interfaces.
+* High performance is achievable: A modern PHP framework can be extremely fast.
+With an architecture focused on performance, it's possible to achieve boot times up to 18 times faster than popular frameworks like Laravel, competing directly with micro-frameworks like Slim.
+* The developer experience can be unified: It is feasible to unify backend and frontend development, allowing the use of the same tools and concepts in both environments, such as a template engine (Twig) and an HTTP client (Guzzle/Axios wrapper) that work transparently on both sides.
+* PHP can transcend the web: The framework's capability goes beyond websites and APIs.
+We learned that it's possible to compile PHP projects as static sites (for S3, GitHub Pages), native desktop applications (Windows/Linux via ElectronJS), and even automate operating system tasks (via the Platform Engine).
+* Database abstraction can be simple and powerful: An ORM with support for Models and Repositories can simplify database interaction, and with automatic migrations, schema management becomes a trivial task.
+* Asynchronous development in PHP is possible without extensions: It's possible to implement and use asynchronous Coroutines directly within the framework, even outside of a CLI environment, without relying on external extensions like Swoole or Revolt.
+* Closed-source projects can evolve into Open Source: We learned that a robust framework, tested for years in high-stakes environments (banks, government), can be refactored and opened up to the community, sharing knowledge and fostering collaboration.

 ## License

 The Flames framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).